jagadeesh4u/task/README.md

-Tools Used:
+Tools Used :
-Pandas and pandasql
+Pandas and pandasql and sql